Maine Water Quality at a Glance

 Know Your Water Source

-Contact your water utility to request annual water quality reports and ask about PFAS testing results.
-Visit Maine’s Drinking Water Program website to access your local system’s testing data and understand any contaminants of concern in your area.
+Contact your water utility to request annual water quality reports and ask specifically about PFAS testing results under the new 2026 monitoring requirements.
+Visit Maine’s Drinking Water Program website and our water quality database to access your local system’s testing data and understand any contaminants of concern in your area.

 Water Fountain